Read the final Housing Production Plan (updated February 2022).

 The ultimate product of this process is a plan that meets the requirements of a Housing Production Plan, as defined by Massachusetts General Laws under Chapter 40B.
 The finished plan will be submitted to the City Council and the Planning Board for adoption.
 If they adopt the plan, the HPP will be submitted for approval by the state’s Department of Housing and Community Development.
 The planning process is funded by MAPC’s District Local Technical Assistance Program and by a state Community Compact Grant awarded to the City of Melrose.

-The City of Melrose Office of Planning and Community Development is leading the HPP, with Planning Director Denise Gaffey and Senior Planner Emma Schnur-Battaglia managing the process at the City.
-John McCartin, Regional Housing and Land Use Planner II, is managing the process at MAPC.
-Please direct any questions to firstname.lastname@example.org or email@example.com.
+The City of Melrose Office of Planning and Community Development is leading the HPP, with Planning Director Denise Gaffey and Senior Planner Lori Massa managing the process at the City.
+Emma Schnur Battaglia, Senior Housing and Land Use Planner, is managing the process at MAPC.
+Please direct any questions to email@example.com or firstname.lastname@example.org.

 Housing Needs Assessment and Goal Setting